littlelegz/buffer-overflow-cmsc414fall2022/README.md

    by default.

  * Additionally, the operating system performs address space randomization (ASLR), which does not prevent buffer overflows, but makes it much harder for them to result in a successful exploit.
 You will need to work around this for this project!
-   As a hint, ASLR will move things around in blocks, so stack and heap offsets will differ between runs, but the fundamental structure will not be changed.
+As a hint, ASLR will move things around in blocks, so stack and heap offsets will differ between runs, but the fundamental structure will not be changed, so if you know the distance (in bytes) between two values on the stack, that distance will remain constant from one run to another.

 ## Exploiting a Vulnerable Program